Skip to main content

 Part 1: Strengthen savings without burnout

-Extreme cuts are hard to sustain.
-Use structural changes that do not depend on daily willpower.
+Extreme cuts rarely last.
+I would rather set up structural changes that do not depend on daily willpower.

 Structural tactics